All Episodes

 The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

-Because we pursue the truth relentlessly, we find it, we proclaim it.
+Because we pursue the truth relentlessly.

 And that's why you need confidence.

-Listening to this program, I am Rush Limbaugh, America's real anchor man, America's truth detector, and the Doctor of Democracy from the Limbaugh Institute for Advanced Conservative Studies.
+Listening to this program, I am Rush Limbaugh, America's real anchorman, America's truth detector, and the Doctor of Democracy from the Limbaugh Institute for Advanced Conservative Studies.

-Phone number if you'd like to join us is 800-282-2882, the email address, L Rushball at EIBNet.com.
+Phone number, if you'd like to join us, is 800-282-2882.

 Ladies and gentlemen, I have been thinking.

-I was examining how we dealt with Obama during the campaign and how we dealt with Clinton during the campaign in 1992, and both methods of dealing with both candidates didn't work.
+And I've been thinking, because I've detected, even among even myself, I was examining how we dealt with Obama during the campaign and how we dealt with Clinton during the campaign in 1992.

-Direct criticism of Bill Clinton did not work, Bill Clinton got elected.
+Direct criticism of Bill Clinton did not work.

 Direct criticism of Barack Obama did not work.

-He got elected for whatever reasons, direct criticism did not work.
+For whatever reasons, direct criticism did not work.

-As with Clinton, attacks on Obama they didn't work.
+As with Clinton, attacks on Obama, they didn't work.

-He d he did, but he didn't, but he did not renounce Calypso Louie.
+But he did not renounce Calypso Louie.

 And Hillary in the debate, who was doing anything she could here to save her campaign and her candidacy, started savaging Obama's previous statements.